buk7456/FreeTX/doc/mixer.md

 via a switch.
 This is left as an exercise.

 ### Example 19: Random servo motion generator
 Suppose we have a model equipped with a turret, or a figure.
-What we would like is to move it automatically but in a random and intermittent manner, as we can't always be controlling it manually, for we only got one brain :)
+We want the servo to move automatically but in a random and intermittent manner.
-<br>We can easily achieve this behaviour with function genarators and logical switches as follows.
+<br>We can achieve this behaviour with function genarators and logical switches as follows.

 ```txt
 Function generator Fgen1